gammasoft71/xtd/tools/guidgen/README.md

 ## generate one guid wuth 32 digits separated by hyphen format

-Open "Command Prompt" or "Terminal".
-Navigate to the folder that contains the project and type the following:
+Open "Command Prompt" or "Terminal", and type the following:

 ```bash
 guidgen